skaysrei/erlang-chat-service/README.md

 #### Set up your Erlang/OTP instance with Kerl
 Kerl is a build tool which will allow us to set up a specific install version of Erlang/OTP instances.
 You will need a working Erlang/OTP 22.3 install on your machine, one easy way to get it is by using Kerl.
 [Learn more here](https://github.com/kerl/kerl)
+> In case your build fails on newer versions of linux, check your `OpenSSL` package version, it comes preloaded on
+> most distros and it needs to be of version `<= 1.1.1` to successfully build.
+In the `./scripts` folder you will
+> find a bash script you can use to build and install `OpenSSL 1.1.1b` (which has support for TLSv1.3) and also
+> automagically run the kerl build script!

 #### Install rebar3
 rebar3 provides a lot of options for managing Erlang/OTP projects, and in our case specifically, will be used to create a release awe can run.
 [Learn more here](https://rebar3.org/docs/getting-started/)